joshuawallace/M4_pm_membership/README.md

 as published:

 ```
-python gaia_query.py foo.xml # Downloads a portion of the Gaia data archive
+# Download a portion of the Gaia data archive
+python gaia_query.py foo.xml

+# Fit the model and outputs the fitted model, membership catalog, and some plots
 python pm_membership.py foo.xml gmm_fitted 19
 ```